newsreader/evaluation/nerc-evaluation/README.md

 system's output, provided you have the gold standard or reference corpus in CoNLL 2002 format and the model and tagger to be evaluated.

+In the results folder the wikinews data and evaluation is also provided.

 ### STEPS

 * If you only have the gold standard dataset in CoNLL 2002 format follow all the steps.